ocuroot/ocuroot/README.md

 All state managed by Ocuroot is stored as JSON documents and organized by Reference, a URI-compatible string that describes config files within source repos, Releases, Deployments, Environments and Custom configuration.

+State can be queried and manipulated using the `ocuroot state` commands.
+Run `ocuroot state --help` for more information

 References are of the form:

 ```